-All site-specific assessments (SSAs) for non-NHS sites are undertaken by the main REC carrying out the ethical review of the research ethics application.
-CTRG requires all study documents (see 'sponsorship review' above) for review before authorising your non-NHS SSI form and prior to submission into the REC.
+All site-specific assessments (SSAs) for non-NHS/HSC sites are undertaken by the main REC carrying out the ethical review of the research ethics application.
+CTRG requires all study documents (see 'sponsorship review' above) as well as the site assessment form for review before authorisation and submission to the REC.

-If a non-NHS site is added to a clinical trial of an investigational medicinal product (CTIMP) after the ethical opinion for the main application has been given, a notice of substantial amendment, SSA and associated documents need to be submitted in the first instance to CTRG for authorisation, and then to the main research ethics committee (REC) for review and approval.
+If a non-NHS/HSC site is added to a clinical trial of an investigational medicinal product (CTIMP) or clinical investigation of a medical device after the ethical opinion for the main application has been given, a notice of substantial amendment, site assessment form and associated documents need to be submitted in the first instance to CTRG for authorisation, and then to the main research ethics committee (REC) for review and approval.

 Standard operating procedures (SOPs) must be in place prior to recruitment of the first participant.